Go beyond your typical JB day trip to KSL and City Square Mall while sticking to a friendly budget!

 Hot snacks like fried chicken, fries, and nuggets are also available.
 After you’ve done your shopping, you can enjoy your snacks at the outdoor sitting area on the second floor!

 Opening hours: 9AM – 12AM

 Address: 2, Jalan Rusa 6, Taman Abad, 80250 Johor Bahru, Johor, Malaysia

 Take a step out of Avery Day and join the crowds at Pasar Karat.
 It’s a night market that stretches a few hundred metres down the street and will probably take a good 30 minutes to walk down the entire lane.

-There were many stalls selling local delights such as fried carrot cake, Assam laksa, BBQ skewers, chendol — we were absolutely spoilt for choice.
-We had a great dinner snacking on a little bit of everything!
+There were many stalls selling local delights such as fried carrot cake, Assam laksa, BBQ skewers, chendol (iced green jelly dessert) — we were absolutely spoilt for choice.
+We had a great dinner snacking on a little bit of everything.

 Some stalls also sold everyday items like nail cutters, fire starters, and water bottles that make for good souvenirs to bring home.